ProjectKorra/ProjectKorraWiki/source/pkcore/about.rst

 Features
 ========

-`ProjectKorra Core`_ is a plugin based off of the bending universe, thus so there must be bending!
-As stated above, players can choose from 5 skills:
+`ProjectKorra Core`_ is the central plugin used to bring mechanics from the Avatar universe into Minecraft.
+As stated above, players can choose from 5 paths:
 Fire, Air, Water, Earth, or Chi.
-Each of the skills has its own playstyle, so it's up to the player to find the one that suits them.
+Each of the paths has its own playstyle, so it's up to the player to find the one that best suits them.

 Elements
 --------